CLICK HERE FOR OUR ENGLISH WEBSITE

 With a market share of around 50 percent, the most popular type of beer among Germans is Pils.

 German brewing training enjoys an excellent reputation worldwide.
-Young people from all over the world attend the German brewing universities in Berlin and Munich or complete an apprenticeship at various technical colleges and master schools.
-Above all, the combination of manual and technical skills as well as knowledge of biological and chemical processes are attracting more and more people to this profession: According to the Federal Employment Agency, more than 400 prospective brewers started their three-year training in the current training year 2021/2022.
+Young people from all over the world attend the German brewing universities in Berlin and Munich.
+Or they complete an apprenticeship at various technical colleges and master schools.
+Above all, the combination of manual and technical skills as well as knowledge of biological and chemical processes are attracting more and more people to this profession.
+According to the Federal Employment Agency, more than 400 prospective brewers started their three-year training in the training year 2021/2022.

 The fact that Germany is currently experiencing a renaissance of beer and brewing is also clear from the fact that both the number of home and hobby brewers and the community of trained beer sommeliers have grown steadily in recent years.